NREL/flasc/docs/index.md

 experiment monitoring.
 The repository is centrally built around NRELs in-house [FLORIS](https://github.com/NREL/floris/discussions/) wake modeling utility.

-FLASC also largely relies on the energy ratio to, among others, quantify wake losses in synthetic and historical data, to perform turbine northing calibrations, and for model parameter estimation.
+FLASC also largely relies on the energy ratio to, among other things, quantify wake losses in synthetic and historical data, to perform turbine northing calibrations, and for model parameter estimation.